viet-aus-it/vait-discord-bot/.github/CONTRIBUTING.md

 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `develop`.
+1. Fork the repo and create your branch from `master`.
+2. Clone the repo to your local machine
+3. Follow the set up steps.
+4. If you already followed the setup steps before, you only need to run `yarn install` to update dependencies.
-2. If you've added new features, remember to add unit tests.
+5. If you've added new features, remember to add unit tests.
-3. Ensure the code passes the linting tests (`yarn lint`) and all of the test suite passes. (`yarn test`)
+6. Ensure the code passes the linting tests (`yarn lint`) and all of the test suite passes. (`yarn test`)
-4. Submit that pull request!
+7. Push your branch, and submit that pull request!

 ## Use a Consistent Coding Style